shoaibnigamshaik/quickfrench/README.md

 # QuickFrench 🇫🇷

 QuickFrench is a focused, interactive app for mastering French vocabulary through fast quiz loops.
-It offers multiple‑choice and typing modes, bi‑directional translation, and on‑device caching so practice feels instant—online or offline.
+It offers multiple‑choice and typing modes, bi‑directional translation, and fast on‑device caching for a snappy experience.

 ## Demo (Images)